 - When a child has extraordinary medical expenses, the amount of support calculated by the statutory formula will not be enough.

 - If a child attends a private school, the parents may not agree on how that expense should be shared.

 In Virginia, you will pay less child support if you have your child at least 90 days per year under your parenting time schedule.
 However, what 90 days means to you may not mean 90 days to a court.
-You should have an experienced family law attorney at Hicks Crandall Juhl PC on your side to make sure the day count and your child support are calculated correctly.
+You should have an experienced child custody attorney at Hicks Crandall Juhl, P.C. on your side to make sure the day count and your child support are calculated correctly.

 Contact Us to Discuss Your Child Support Case

 For more information or to schedule a consultation with our Fairfax child support attorneys, call (703) 884-1098 or fill out our online form.